 Season and tournament reviews A round-up of World Cups, Euros and the club seasons from 1998 to 2014.
-Updates to follow after the 2018 World Cup for a four-year perspective.
+I will write Euro 2016 and World Cup 2018 updates in time.

 Why I love soccer

 When I play, I love the feel of the ball at my feet, the feel of seeing a passing angle and delivering the correct pass, and the feel of either finessing or blasting the ball into the goal.
 I love the competitive tension of having to hold a lead over the last ten minutes, the hard work and personal strength that go into that.

 When I watch, I love soccer because of the simplicity of the scoreline, the varying styles of play that emerge from the various cultures, the angles and speed of thought of one-touch passing and the identities of the players.

 We learn the identities of the players (and therefore the collective identity of teams) and compare how their styles contrast with each other as they play.
 One athlete’s grace and foibles can lend his/her team a character that would not be present without him, such as the identity of defensive solidity that the best defenders give their teams, or Barcelona pulsing along to Lionel Messi’s rhythms.

 Soccer fans are unable to acknowledge the massive role luck plays in such stories, in which a championship (and subsequent narratives about “Having the right stuff”) can be decided by the simple act of a ball bouncing to the right or left side of a pole.
 Luck can play a terrible, brutal role in the result of a soccer game that it doesn’t in other sports.
 A team can win a match on its one attack for the game, such as Greece’s 2004 European Championship title (or not even, in the case of penalty shootouts), unlike other sports where overwhelming attacking will automatically have an effect on the scoreboard.